RubenWerdmuller/docker-workshop/README.md

 - Download [Docker Desktop](https://www.docker.com/products/docker-desktop)

 Docker Desktop gives us the Docker CLI and the opportunity to visually display what containers are running.
-This might be useful from time to time, but working from the terminal gives us everything we need, while Docker Desktop only gives us so much.
+This might be useful from time to time, but working from the terminal gives us everything we need.
+Docker Desktop only gives us so much.

 ### Docker Hub